 Part of knowing how to plan a funeral involves knowing about the different common types of caskets.
 A cedar casket is a relatively popular choice due to the natural beauty of the wood.
 Many people who are fond of the outdoors (or who are planning the funeral of someone who was) will choose a cedar casket for this very reason.

 As you’ve probably guessed, the wood used to make cedar caskets comes from cedar trees.
-Because cedar trees share many properties with pine trees, cedar caskets are very similar to pine caskets, but they aren’t technically the same.
+Because cedar trees share many properties with pine trees, cedar caskets are very similar to pine caskets (like this one), but they aren’t technically the same.

 An important cedar casket feature

-Later, this blog will describe some of the various types of cedar caskets you might consider purchasing.
+Later, we'll describe some of the various types of cedar caskets you might consider purchasing.
 If you choose to buy a traditional cedar casket, it’s important to know the difference between half-couch caskets and full-couch caskets.

 The lid of a half-couch casket consists of two individual segments.
 If you were planning a viewing for a loved one’s funeral, like many, you might want to keep only one half of the lid open, showing their face and upper body while hiding the rest.
 A half-couch casket allows you to do so.
 Because a full-couch casket’s lid is one single piece, this isn’t an option.
 Cedar caskets are available in both varieties.